 Why we love it: Productive provides a lot of built-in templates and examples to cater to the user who wants guidance with the process.
 A standout feature is challenges with built-in activities to help you get acclimated to tracking behaviors.
 You'll start small and adopt more habits as you succeed.
 Challenges also allow you to achieve small wins, which keeps you motivated.
 The app also offers daily content to help you succeed.

 What it does: Habitica wants to "gamify your life".
-The habit and productivity app is available on iOS and Android, and uses a gaming approach (in-game rewards, punishments, and monster battles) to help you achieve your goals.
+The habit and productivity app is available on iOS and Android, and uses an RPG-style gamification approach (in-game rewards, punishments, quests, and monster battles) to help you achieve your goals.

 Why we love it: We're especially drawn to Habitica's video game-inspired design and functionality, which makes habit tracking enjoyable and motivational.